excellenteasy/website/src/blog/_posts/2013-06-19-how-the-web-empowered-us-to-ship-ios-7-ui-only-7-days-after-its-announcement.md

   title: Our updated UI library for iOS 7
 {% endimage %}

-Once this was done, *we started converting one of our clients’ apps* called LaunchTracker to iOS 7.
-It took us 7-days from the moment that iOS 7 was announced on stage at WWDC by Apple’s VP of Engineering, Craig Federighi to the submission of the updated app to the AppStore (LaunchTracker is currently in Review and I will update this post as soon as it gets approved).
+Once this was done, *we started converting one of our clients’ apps* called [LaunchTracker](https://itunes.apple.com/us/app/dockmaster-launchtracker/id581697493?mt=8) to iOS 7.
+It took us 7-days from the moment that iOS 7 was announced on stage at WWDC by Apple’s VP of Engineering, Craig Federighi to the submission of the updated app to the AppStore.
+After additional three days the App is even ["Available on the App Store"](https://itunes.apple.com/us/app/dockmaster-launchtracker/id581697493?mt=8).

 *So with a 7 day turn around time we created an app that runs on iOS 5 or 6 with the latest, unreleased iOS 7 UI today*.
 I want to see a native developer do that.
 Of course we could still deploy our iOS 6 UI, but our customers have the choice how their apps look and behave on different platforms and operating system versions.
 This is what the app looks like, before and after: